“My Chinese is at HSK3 level”, “I want to reach HSK5 in Chinese”. You may often hear people in the Chinese-learning community throw around

 Read here for our full report on HSK levels.

-Any non-native Chinese speakers can take the HSK test.
+Any non-native Chinese speaker can take the HSK test.
 There is no age restriction.
 However, we recommend that students be at least 7th grade (or 14 years of age) before attempting to take HSK 5 and HSK 6.
 These tests require you to read some difficult passages and be familiar with some sophisticated vocabulary.
 Most students are not exposed to this type of language before the 7th grade.
 We advise younger Chinese learners to take YCT (Youth Chinese Test) instead.

 If you’re taking the HSK test to attend a university in China, make sure you know the exact HSK level requirement for each school you are applying to.
 Most universities in China require their applicants to pass HSK 5 for admission to degree programs, but some may want a little more or less.
 They might also waive the requirement if you meet other criteria.